aiven/aiven-docs/docs/tools/aiven-console/howto/create-accounts.md

 3. Select the checkbox to confirm that you understand the effects of creating an organization.
 4. Enter a name for the organization.
-5. Optional: Select any projects that you want to assign to this organization.
+5. Optional: Select any projects to assign to this organization.
 You can search for projects by name.
 6. Click **Create organization**.